top of page

 The United Kingdom in the early 20th century witnessed some landmark feminist movements.
 In 1927, just a year before the British government granted women the right to vote, London saw another, relatively subdued form of feminist revolution: The Women’s World Chess Championship.
 By hosting this tournament FIDE formally recognized women’s participation in competitive chess.

-Fatima Ghulam was also employed by the politically influential Umar Hayat Khan, who is famously known for endorsing and sustaining one of India’s earliest top-rated chess players, Sultan Khan.
-The promising start to Fatima’s career had abruptly ended as she was believed to go back to India after her brief stay in Europe.
+Fatima Ghulam was employed by the politically influential Umar Hayat Khan, who is famously known for endorsing and sustaining another India’s earliest top-rated chess players, Sultan Khan.
+And, just like Sultan Khan, the promising start to Fatima’s career had abruptly ended as she was believed to go back to India after her brief stay in Europe.

 bottom of page